Alexandra Park, Manchester

-Alexandra Park is a 60 acre park in Manchester, England, designed by Alexander Gordon Hennell, and opened to the public in 1870.
+Alexandra Park is a 60 acre park in Whalley Range, Manchester, England, on the border of Moss Side, Manchester, on the border of Fallowfield, Manchester, designed by Alexander Gordon Hennell, and opened to the public in 1870.
 The lodge and gateways are the work of Alfred Darbyshire.
 The park was developed by Manchester Corporation before the area was incorporated into the city, the site being purchased in 1864 from William Egerton, 1st Baron Egerton.
 The roads to the East and West sides of the park were named Princess Road and Alexandra Road, also in honour of Princess Alexandra.

 Design

 Two lodges at the Northern entrances were designed by Alfred Darbyshire as homes for the park superintendent and the deputy park keeper.
 Only one, Chorlton Lodge, now survives.
 Hennell's design includes a raised walk, and a half mile lime walk wide enough for horse-drawn carriages, which are the only straight lines.
 All the other paths form circles and two large ovals, one of which encloses the cricket pitch, the other being used for football.
 A lake was constructed from two former marl pits.
 There is a sunken bowling green and there were originally extensive greenhouses.
 Alexandra Park supplied plants for the other parks in the city and plants and flowers for the town hall.
 A large collection of cacti was bequeathed to the city in 1904 by the widow of Charles Darrah.
 The curator of the collection Arthur Cubbold accompanied the bequest and a large cactus house, with five rooms of different temperatures, was built at a cost of £2,500.
 The cactus collection was moved to Wythenshawe Park around 1980.